VLM Run x MongoDB integration.

 While vector search provides a valuable coarse-grained retrieval capability, it has inherent limitations.
 Condensing an entire document or multiple paragraphs into a single vector representation often fails to capture the nuanced content and context that enterprise users require.
 Extracting precise information - such as a specific sales figure, the author of a report, or the insights contained in a data visualization - remains a significant challenge.
 Overcoming this requires more sophisticated indexing and analysis approaches that can parse the diverse modalities within enterprise data.

-Transforming Visual Content with VLM-1
+Transforming Visual Content with VLM Run

 We believe Visual Language Models (VLMs) hold the key to unlocking the true value of enterprise visual content.
-Enter VLM-1 - our highly specialized Vision Language Model that empowers organizations to accurately extract structured data from diverse visual sources such as images, documents, and presentations.
+Enter VLM Run - our highly specialized Vision Language Model that empowers organizations to accurately extract structured data from diverse visual sources such as images, documents, and presentations.
 This breakthrough capability, which we call ETL for visual content, allows businesses to seamlessly process and index unstructured visual data, transforming raw multi-modal information into valuable, queryable insights.

 Sample image from a financial presentation.